Justin27482/plextheme-progress/README.rst

 ##########################
-Ubooquity Plex Based Theme moded by Starcrouz (jan 2020)
+Ubooquity Plex Based Theme
+Initially created by:  FinalAngel (May 2018)

+moded by:
+Lostndessence (Dec 2019)
+Starcrouz (Jan 2020)
+Jace (May 2020)

 ##########################

 Installation